umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 ## Step 1: Content migration

-* Create a backup of the database from your Umbraco 8 project, this can be done by using the [database backup guide](..\..\Databases\Backups) or by cloning down the V8 project and make a backup of the local Database(Make sure to restore the content from your cloud environment).
+* Create a backup of the database from your Umbraco 8 project, this can be done by using the [database backup guide](..\..\Databases\Backups) or by cloning down the V8 project and make a backup of the local Database(Make sure to restore the content from your cloud environment)

 * Import the database backup into SQL Server Management Studio